bowman2001/perplexdoc/content/blog/replacements/index.md

 draft: true
 ---

-Surrounding chunks of text with single curly braces and a special ASCII sign lets Hugo inject inline HTML tags with regular expressions.
-This kind of replacement code can be used in Markdown instead of enabling raw HTML.
+Single curly braces and a special ASCII sign let Hugo inject inline HTML tags with the help of regular expressions.
+Replacement codes are the better alternative to enabling raw HTML in Markdown.
 {.p-first} <!--more-->

-The codes all look like `{*text}`, where `*` is a placeholder for an ASCII sign triggering the indented replacement.
+The codes all look like `{+text}`, where `+` is a placeholder for an ASCII sign triggering the indented replacement.
 The one for the insertion tag `<ins>` uses `+` as identification character and triggers the following replacement.

 ```go-html-template
 replaceRE `\{\+([^}]*)\}` "<ins>$1</ins>"